Menu

 Key Changes in the Latest Rules for Special Needs Trusts

 Some of the most notable changes in federal law, under The Special Needs Trust Fairness Act of 2016, affect first-party special needs trusts in particular.
 First-party trusts are funded with assets belonging to the person with disabilities.
-Common sources include lawsuit settlements, inheritances, or work earnings.
+Common sources include lawsuit settlements, inheritances received by the individual, or work earnings.

-Some key things to note about the new rules include:
+Some key things to note about the rules include:

-- Trusts established by the person with special needs have the same benefits as those set up by parents, grandparents, guardians, etc.
+Trusts established by the person with special needs can have the same benefits as those set up by parents, grandparents, guardians, etc., when structured properly.

-- To qualify, the trust must be funded with assets of the disabled individual under age 65 and contain payback provisions upon death.
+To qualify as a (d)(4)(A) first-party trust, the trust generally must be established for a person under age 65, funded with the disabled individual’s assets, and contain a Medicaid payback provision upon death.

-The latest rule changes have made it easier for individuals to establish their own first-party special needs trusts.
-However, proper guidelines must still be followed to ensure eligibility for government benefits.
+The rules have made it easier for individuals to establish their own first-party special needs trusts.
+However, guidelines must still be followed to preserve eligibility for government benefits.
 While first-party trusts are now more accessible, other types of special needs trusts remain important options as well.

 The needs, sources of funding, and family situation determine which type of trust is most appropriate.
 Next, we will explore the differences between first-party, third-party, and pooled special needs trusts in more detail.